Regarding the Plan

 Referring to that promise, the Lord told Joseph Smith that they (Enoch and his people) . . . were separated from the earth, and were received unto myself—a city reserved until a day of righteousness shall come—a day which was sought for by all holy men, and they found it not because of wickedness and abominations; And confessed they were strangers and pilgrims on the earth; But obtained a promise that they should find it and see it in their flesh (D&C 45:12-14).

 All holy men sought for and obtained the promise of participating in Christ’s second coming.
 Adam exclaimed, “in this life I shall have joy, and again in the flesh I shall see God” (Moses 5:10).
 Job testified, “For I know that my redeemer liveth, and that he shall stand at the latter day upon the earth: And though after my skin worms destroy this body, yet in my flesh shall I see God” (Job 19:25-26).
-Likewise, Joseph Smith spoke of,

-“thousands who have gone before us, whose garments are spotless, and who are, like Job, waiting with an assurance like his, that they will see Him in the latter day upon the earth, even in their flesh” (History of the Church 2:15-17; “The Elders of the Church in Kirtland, to their Brethren Abroad,” Jan.22, 1834, published in Evening and Morning Star, Mar.
+“Thousands who have gone before us, whose garments are spotless, and who are, like Job, waiting with an assurance like his, that they will see Him in the latter day upon the earth, even in their flesh” (History of the Church 2:15-17; “The Elders of the Church in Kirtland, to their Brethren Abroad,” Jan.22, 1834, published in Evening and Morning Star, Mar.
 1834 p.
 143).

 Therefore if Daniel and Nephi were promised to participate in that kingdom, they must have told their people the possibilities.
 When the prophets taught their people about the latter-days, it must have been because they wanted them to be saved.
 When Nephi told his brothers they could liken Isaiah’s latter-day message unto themselves (see 1 Nephi 19:21), it must have been because it applies to them.
 He said it would give them “hope” (1 Nephi 19:23).

 Like Zerubbabel, Nephi built a temple (2 Nephi 5:16) He didn’t mention he was promised to see that “day of righteousness.”
-But every time he crossed that threshold he was promised he would.
+But whenever he crossed that threshold he was promised he would.
 Perhaps the greatest evidence he thought these things were for him, is that he repeatedly told his people they are for them.

 A Church for all Mankind